Projections of Mukai Varieties: Introduction

 \section{Introduction}

-In \cite{Muk1} Mukai gave a description of canonical curves, K3 surfaces and Fano threefolds of genus $g\leq 10$ in terms of linear sections of appropriate varieties.
-The description may be summarized in the following table
+In \cite{Muk1} Mukai gave a description of general canonical curves, K3 surfaces and Fano threefolds of sectional genus $g\leq 10$ in terms of linear sections of appropriate varieties.
+For prime Fano threefolds of index 1 the description gives a full classification up to genus $g\leq 10$.
+It may be summarized in the following table

 In the table we use the notation $X_{i_1,..,i_n}$ for the generic complete intersection of given degrees.
 The variety $Q_2$ is a generic quadric hypersurface.
-The notation $G(2,n)$ stand for the Grassmannians of planes in their Pl\"ucker embeddings.
-The variety $SO(5,10)$ is the orthogonal Grassmannian parameterizing linear spaces of dimension $4$ in a smooth eight dimensional quadric hypersurface in $\mathbb{P}^9$ in its spinor embedding.
-The variety $LG(3,6)$ is the Lagrangian Grassmannian, it is a linear section of $G(3,6)$ in its Pl\"ucker embedding parameterizing 3 spaces isotropic with respect to a chosen generic symplectic form.
-The variety $\mathbb{G}_2$ is a linear section of $G(5,7)$ in its Pl\"ucker embedding parameterizing 5 spaces isotropic with respect to a chosen generic four-form.The notation $M_g$ and the name Mukai varieties has become common in this context.
+The notation $G(2,n)$ stands for the Grassmannians of lines in projective $n-1$-space in their Pl\"ucker embeddings.
+The variety $OG(5,10)$ is the orthogonal Grassmannian.
+It is a component of the set of linear spaces of dimension $4$ contained in a smooth eight dimensional quadric hypersurface in $\mathbb{P}^9$ in its spinor embedding.
+The variety $LG(3,6)$ is the Lagrangian Grassmannian, it is a linear section of $G(3,6)$ in its Pl\"ucker embedding parametrizing 3-dimensional vector spaces isotropic with respect to a chosen generic symplectic form.
+The variety $G_2$ is a linear section of $G(5,7)$ in its Pl\"ucker embedding parametrizing 5-dimensional vector subspaces of a 7-dimensional vector space isotropic with respect to a chosen generic four-form.
+The notation $M_g$ and the name Mukai varieties has become common in this context.
+The upper index used in the table stands for the dimension of the variety and will be omitted.
+We shall describe these varieties more precisely in section \ref{mukai varieties}.

-As it was observed in \cite{R,RI} the above description suggests that the projection of any general nodal linear section of $M_g$ is a linear section of $M_{g-1}$.
-This is clearly true for the analogical problem formulated for cases of degree $\leq 6$ as these are standard examples of Kustin-Miller unprojections (see \cite{RP}).
+In fact there is only one more family of prime Fano threefolds of index 1.
+It corresponds to the case $g=12$.